verdaux/BookNotes/Phrases/Impressors 19.md

 - [ ] You're not gonna say anything that I've not said 6 inches away from the mirror
 - [ ] Mere khane wale haath ki taraf.
 Mere dhone wale haath ki taraf...
 - [ ] Since your mouths are busy can I eat your snacks?
+- [ ] Adding an element of succour to her unyielding presence.